 Workshop: Reduced Order Modeling (ROM) for Gravitational-Waves

-In gravitational wave data analysis reduced order modeling (ROM) is a collection of techniques for accelerating the evaluation of parametrized models of the gravitational waveform, e.g. the GWs emitted by compact binary coalescences.
-Reduced order quadratures accelerate evaluation of the likelihood function used in parameter estimation.
+In gravitational wave data analysis, reduced-order modeling (ROM) is a collection of techniques for accelerating the evaluation of parametrized models of the gravitational waveform, e.g. the GWs emitted by compact binary coalescences.
+Closely related methods, such as reduced-order quadratures, can be used to accelerate the evaluation of the likelihood function used in parameter estimation.

 - Dates: June 18 to 22, 2018